- What to Consider When Deciding How to Lay Hardwood Floors

-Before having your gorgeous new hardwood floor installed, it’s important to decide how to lay the boards to ensure a smooth installation process.
-When determining which direction to lay flooring, you’ll need to consider many variables, such as the dimensions of the room, the structural foundation and lighting.
-Once you’ve thought through all the details, you’ll be ready to pick the perfect hardwood flooring pattern for your space.
+Before having your gorgeous new hardwood floor installed, it's important to decide which way to lay wood flooring to ensure a smooth installation process.
+When determining which direction to lay flooring, you'll need to consider many variables, such as the dimensions of the room, the structural foundation and lighting.
+Once you've thought through all the details, you'll be ready to pick the perfect hardwood flooring pattern for your space.

 To help you decide the best way to lay wood flooring in your home, this article will discuss considerations for choosing which way to run flooring and the different hardwood flooring designs available.